- Is okra good for pregnancy?

 Is Okra Good For Pregnancy?

 Yes, okra is a nutritious pod vegetable that is good to eat during pregnancy.
 It is rich in fiber, folic acid, protein, carbohydrate, Vitamin C, B3, and K, beta-carotene, potassium, calcium, and phosphorus.
-Whether you eat it boiled, stewed, fried or pickled, you will be able to benefit from the nutrients it has (1).
+Whether you eat it boiled, stewed, fried or pickled, you will be able to extract nutrition from it (1).

 What Are The Benefits Of Okra During Pregnancy?

 The nutrients present in okra are very beneficial for pregnancy and aid in the healthy development of the baby.
-Read on to know more about the benefits that okra has to offer.
+Read on to learn more about the benefits that okra has to offer for maternal and fetal health.

-- Contain vitamin C: Vitamin C helps in the absorption of iron, which promotes the growth of the baby.
+- Contain vitamin C: Vitamin C helps in the absorption of iron, which promotes the baby’s development and growth.
 It also boosts immunity of the mother and promotes the development of skin, bones, and capillaries in the baby (2).

-- High in folate: Okra is a potent source of folate, which lowers the risk of birth defects in the baby.
+- High in folate: Okra is a potent source of folate, which lowers the risk of anemia in mothers and birth defects in the baby.
 It also boosts the metabolism of carbs, protein and fat, and helps synthesize DNA and red blood cells (3).

 - A source of antioxidants: The major antioxidants in okra include carotenoids, phenolic compounds, vitamins C and E. They promote the mother’s and baby’s immune system, and therefore lower the chances of any infections and cardiovascular issues (1).

-- Contain fiber: Rich in both soluble and insoluble fiber, okra helps in abating constipation during pregnancy.
+- Contain fiber: In addition to being a low glycemic index vegetable, okra is rich in both soluble and insoluble fiber, making it beneficial for relieving constipation during pregnancy.
 Soluble fiber works to lower blood cholesterol and treats diabetes, and insoluble fiber promotes digestion (4).

 Keep reading for a breakdown of the nutrients in this vegetable.